ibm-cloud-docs/solution-tutorials/cloud-usage.md

 Cloud Foundry is an open-source, platform-as-a-service (PaaS) on {{site.data.keyword.cloud_notm}} that enables you to deploy and scale applications and **Services** without managing servers.
 Cloud Foundry organizes applications and services into orgs or spaces.
 An **Org** is a development account that one or many users can own and use.
 An org can contain multiple spaces.
 Each **Space** provides users with access to a shared location for application development, deployment, and maintenance.

 ### Identity and Access Management
 IBM Cloud Identity and Access Management (IAM) enables you to securely authenticate users for both platform services and control access to resources consistently across the {{site.data.keyword.cloud_notm}} platform.
 More recent offerings and migrated Cloud Foundry services exist as **Resources** managed by {{site.data.keyword.cloud_notm}} Identity and Access Management.
 Resources are organized into **Resource Groups** and provide access control through Policies and Roles.
-Additionally, resources can be tagged to conceptually group resources for tracking purposes.

 ### Infrastructure
 Infrastructure encompasses a variety of compute options: bare metal servers, virtual server instances and Kubernetes nodes.
 Each are seen as a **Device** in the console.
-Similar to resources, devices can be tagged.

 ### Account
 The aforementioned artifacts are associated with an **Account** for billing purposes. **Users** are invited to the account and given access to the different resources within the account.